shibby360/linguistics-stuff/chhayan/alphabet.md

 "N" becomes the velar nasal before "k" and "ḱ".

 ## Āpat̀rofē
 The `āpat̀rofē`(apostrophe) after an i makes it a short i sound, and after u makes it an "uh" with rounded lips.
+They both become r-colored before r.

 ## Practice
 Pronounce these words: